purol/dual-readout/README.md

     make -j4

 Here, `/fcc/jwpark/dual-readout-master` is the path of this program.
 You need to modify it.
-You can check the change in the `install` directory.
+You can check the change in the `install` .

 ### Generating events
-There is `pipipi_generic.cmnd` file in the `pipipi_example directory` of the main directory.
+There is `pipipi_generic.cmnd` file in the `pipipi_example` directory of the main directory.

 It is for Pythia8 to produce e^{-}e^{+}→Z→\tau^{-}\tau^{+} (\tau^{-}→\pi^{-}\pi^{+}\pi^{-}\nu).
 Go to the install directory and copy that cmnd file into the install directory.